 The history of lacrosse is traced back to the Haudenosaunee people who called it Baggataway, Tewaarathon (little brother of war) or Deyhontsigwa’ehs (They bump hips).
 Lacrosse emerged from a sport known as Stick-Ball (English translation).
 Later it was given the name Lacrosse by Catholic Jesuits because they saw similarities between the sticks and a Bishop’s Crosier.

-The native aboriginals believed the inception of Lacrosse was a gift from their Creator and therefore had tribal and spiritual purposes.
-Tribal reasons were to toughen up the men for hunting and war.
+The Haudenosaunee believed the inception of Lacrosse was a gift from their Creator and therefore had spiritual purposes.
+Locally the game would toughen up the men for hunting and war.
 It would also be used to bring glory to themselves, their tribe and also to strengthen alliances.
 Lacrosse would also sometimes be used to settle disputes between tribes.
-On a spiritual level the natives played the game in order to pray and entertain the Creator.
+On a spiritual level the natives played the game in order to entertain the Creator.